JamesMenetrey/Complex.NET/README.md

 - Determine in which quadrant the complex number is
 - Import a complex number with its polar coordinates
 - Initialize a complex number with a real and imaginary parts
-- Operators overloading (addition, subtraction, multiplication, division, comparison)
+- Operators overloading (addition, subtraction, multiplication, division, comparison, implicit casting)
 - Print the complex number using ``ToString()``
-- Solve quadratic equations with real coefficients
+- Solve quadratic equations with real/complex coefficients

 Author
 ------